Key takeaways:

 Jump to our state-specific contractor license requirements to learn more.

-Types of cleaning business licenses
+Types business licenses for cleaners

 General business license

 Sometimes called a vendor’s license, a business license acts as permission from your city, state, or province to operate your business in that area.
+Getting a business license allows you to provide cleaning services and sell products in your region.

 The place you obtain this license will depend on your state’s requirements, which we’ll help you find below.